Dr Chris Thorogood

 Media experience

-Dr Thorogood has experience of print and broadcast interviews including BBC News and the Daily Telegraph.
+Dr Chris Thorogood has extensive experience of print and broadcast interviews including BBC News and other major news outlets.
+He is a regular panellist for BBC Radio 4’s Gardeners’ Question Time.